U.S. Department of State Seal

 Who Can Adopt

-• RESIDENCY REQUIREMENTS: There are no residency requirements for prospective adoptive parents who apply through agencies authorized by the Mongolian Government.
+• Minimum Residency: There are no residency requirements for prospective adoptive parents who apply through agencies authorized by the Mongolian Government.

 Who Can Be Adopted

-The consent of parents to give their child for adoption must be in writing and certified by a notary public.
-A child whose parents have given up parents rights may be eligible for adoption after six months from the date when the relinquishment was recognized by the courts.
+• Relinquishment Requirements: The consent of parents to give their child for adoption must be in writing and certified by a notary public.
+A child whose parents have given up parental rights may be eligible for adoption after six months from the date when the relinquishment was recognized by the courts.

 How to Adopt